eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 While it is possible to assign the individual speedFactor value directly in a `<vehicle>`, `<trip>` or even `<flow>` definition using attribute `speedFactor`, a more common use case is to define the distribution of these factors for a `<vType>`.

 Having a distribution of speed factors (and hence of desired speeds) is beneficial to the realism of a simulation.
 If the desired speed is constant among a fleet of vehicles, this implies that gaps between vehicles will keep their size constant over a long time.
 For this reason, the individual speed factor for each simulated vehicle (whether defined as `<vehicle>`, `<trip>` or part of a `<flow>`) is drawn from a distribution by default.

+The `speedFactor` of a vehicle is also multiplied with the value of `maxDesiredSpeed` of it's `vType`.
+The resulting value gives another [upper bound on speed](Simulation/VehicleSpeed.md#edgelane_speed_and_speedfactor).
+This achieves speed distribution for road users where the speed limit is not meaningful (i.e. bicyles and pedestrians).

 The speedFactor of a vehicle is written to various outputs ([tripinfo-output](Simulation/Output/TripInfo.md), [vehroute-output](https://sumo.dlr.de/docs/Simulation/Output/VehRoutes.md)) and can also be checked via the [vehicle parameter dialog](sumo-gui.md#object_properties_right-click-functions).